entelect-incubator/.NET/Phase 2/Step 1/README.md

 }
 ```

-Modify Pezza.Api Startup.cs Configure Method.
+Modify Api Startup.cs Configure Method.
 To be able to view images you will need to enable StaticFiles.

 ```cs
 app.UseStaticFiles(new StaticFileOptions